Namrata2615/Namrata2615.LandingWebPage.github.io/README.md

 # Namrata2615.booking.github.io
-Landing Page for Online Booking With Doctors in HTML and CSS.
+Landing Page for Online Appointment Booking With Doctors in HTML and CSS.